-How to Run a Distributed Enterprise Team
+How to Manage a Distributed Team

 Managing a distributed team can be challenging.
 It’s easy to feel disconnected from your team, run into communication issues and when you add cultural differences into the mix, things can get complicated quickly.
 Harvard University instructor Julie Wilson explains, “Managing a virtual team requires managers to double down on the fundamentals of good management, including establishing clear goals, running great meetings, communicating clearly and leveraging team members' individual and collective strengths.”
 Successfully managing a remote team is challenging, even for the most seasoned managers.
 It takes time, patience and a lot of practice, but with the right processes and tools in place, it's possible to have a productive and engaged fully remote team.